alinex/node-server/README.md

 Usage
 -------------------------------------------------

-The usage is very simple, you only have to load the server and start it:
+The usage is very simple, you have to load the server class first:

-    var server = require('alinex-server');
+    var Server = require('alinex-server');

+The easiest way to configure is to use the [alinex-config](http://alinex.github.io/node-config) module.
+The following lines will setup the config class and add the check routines:

+    var Config = require('alinex-config');
+    Config.addCheck(Server.configCheck);
+    config = new Config('server');

+Now you may start the server, after the configuration is loaded:

+    server = new Server(config);
-    server.start();
+    config.on 'ready', server.start();

-All configuration is done using a `server.yml` configuration file in...
+### Events

+The following events are supported:

+- `error` - then something fails
+- `start` - then the server has started
+- `stop` - then the server has stopped

 Configuration